tigoe/hue-control/README.md

 Enter this address in whatever registration interface your network requires, then wait a few minutes and your hub should have an IP address.
 To check for it, make sure your computer is on the same network, open a command line interface (like Terminal in OSX) and type:

     $ arp -a

+**NOTE**: for this to work, your computer needs to be on the same local network as your Hue hub.
+That means that to use this method of searching, your laptop has to be on the same wired network as the hue hub.
+You might need a USB or thunderbolt-wired ethernet adapter to sniff out the hubs using arp, if your wireless network is not the same local net as your wired network (this is the case in many universities and larger institutions).

 You'll get a list of all the devices on the same network that your computer can see.
 Look for the one that matches the MAC address of your hub, and the IP address next to it will be your hub's IP address, like so:

     $ arp -a
 	?
 (192.168.0.1) at ac:b7:16:61:e3:77 on en0 ifscope [ethernet]
 	?
 (192.168.0.3) at 00:17:88:0B:14:48 on en0 ifscope [ethernet]
 	?
 (192.168.0.255) at ff:ff:ff:ff:ff:ff on en0 ifscope [ethernet]

 In this case, the hue's IP address is 192.168.0.3.

 ## Adding a Lamp to a Hub

 You can add lamps to the hub using the regular mobile Hue app.
 You can also do it from the debug clip interface using a GET request on the following URL:

     /api/username/lights/new

 ## Deleting a Lamp from a Hub

 You can delete a lamp from a hub from the debug clip interface using a DELETE request on the following URL:

     /api/username/lights/1

 Replace 1 with the number of the light you wish to delete.

 ## Capturing a Lamp From Another Hub